davpoolechem/JuliaChem.jl/README.md

 1. As with above, you will need to build and install SIMINT.
 This follows the first two steps as above.

-2. Git clone the JuliaChem repo into your directory.
+2. Git clone the JuliaChem repo into your directory and cd into it.

-3.
+3. Download the necessary dependencies.
+This can be done by inputting the following commands into the Julia REPL:

-1. using Pkg
+a. using Pkg

-2. Pkg.add(PackageSpec(url="https://github.com/davpoolechem/MATH.jl.git"))
+b.
+Pkg.add(PackageSpec(url="https://github.com/davpoolechem/MATH.jl.git"))

-3. Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JCModules.jl.git"))
+c.
+Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JCModules.jl.git"))

-Finally, JuliaChem itself can be downloaded and installed:

-4. Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JuliaChem.jl"))
+4. Next, JuliaChem itself can be set up for development.
+This can be done in the Julia REPL by first pushing the ] button on your keyboard, and then inputting the following command into the REPL:

+a. dev .

+5. Finally, JuliaChem needs to be built.
+This can be done by inputting the following command into the Julia REPL:

+a. build JuliaChem

-This will download the JuliaChem package to your computer and build JERI.
+This will build both the JuliaChem package and JERI.
 If all goes well, this should be all that is needed.
 Now, you can use JuliaChem in any script you wish simply by importing the JuliaChem module: